itsays-zqc/my-website/docs/examples/PIC/PolarizationSplitter-Rotator/PolarizationSplitter-Rotator.md

 ## Introduction
 <div class="text-justify">
 The large refractive index difference of silicon waveguides on insulators can produce strong birefringence effects, making many optical devices very sensitive to the polarization of light.
-The polarization beam splitter rotator can separate light of different polarizations and output light of the same polarization, which can effectively solve the problem of polarization sensitivity in silicon waveguides.
+The polarization beam splitter-rotator(PSR) can separate light of different polarizations and output light of the same polarization, which can effectively solve the problem of polarization sensitivity in silicon waveguides.

-In this example, we demonstrated the simulation process of a compact PSR using an EME solver, which consists of an adiabatic conical waveguide, an asymmetric directional coupler, and an MMI.
-In an adiabatic taper waveguide, the TM0 mode can effectively evolve into the TE1 mode, which can then be converted into the TE0 mode in a narrow waveguide using ADC.
+In this example, we demonstrated the simulation process of a compact PSR using an EME solver. the TM0 mode can effectively evolve into the TE1 mode, which can then be converted into the TE0 mode in a narrow waveguide using ADC.
 </div>

 ## Simulation